 Named after writer/animator Butch Hartman, whose cartoons often make use of this trope, because Steven Silver designs many of the characters for his shows.

 If they have a large bust size to go along with the hips with a notably smaller waist, they should be considered for Impossible Hourglass Figure instead.
 Simply having wide hips does not equate Hartman Hips: they must have a small bust and shoulders as well.
-By definition, Real Lifewomen cannot have Hartman Hips.
-Not without their spinal cords snapping in half, anyway.
+While this body shape can occur in nature, this is specifically a creator driven animation and artwork trope, so No Real Life Examples, Please!

 open/close all folders